-This map illustrates the percentage of the total population in Williamson County that is low income and living more than one mile from a supermarket or large grocery store if in an urban area, and more than 10 miles from a supermarket or large grocery store if in an urban area.
+This map illustrates the percentage of the total population in Williamson County that is low income and living more than one mile from a supermarket or large grocery store if in an urban area, and more than 10 miles from a supermarket or large grocery store if in a rural area.

+If in a rural area.
 Data Source: U.S. Department of Agriculture - Food Environment Atlas, 2015 Date Created: 12/3/2018